esp-rs/rust-build/README.md

 Export variables are displayed at the end of the output from the script.

-Installation of different version of toolchain:
+Installation of different versions of toolchain:

 ```sh
 ./Install-RustToolchain.ps1 -ToolchainVersion 1.62.1.0 -ExportFile Export-EspRust.ps1